aqibos/ml-blog/README.md

 # Live Demo

-**Demos require cookies to be accepted from third-party sites, since the API and the application are hosted on different URLs!**
+**Application requires cookies to be accepted from third-party sites, since the API and the application are hosted on different URLs!
+Otherwise, you may get a 'You must be logged in' error.**

 Demo applications are hosted on Heroku.